1097880/prg04-eindopdracht/README.md

 # Rolling Ball - Platform Game

 Rolling Ball is a Platformer Game mixed with elements of an Endless Runner!
-It was created for the final assignment of Programming 4 at Rotterdam University of Applied Sciences.
+It was created for the final assignment of the course Programming 4 at Rotterdam University of Applied Sciences.